Reticulomyxa

 Reticulomyxa is a monospecific genus of freshwater foraminiferans.
 The type species is the unicellular Reticulomyxa filosa.
 It is found in freshwater environments as well as moist environments, like decomposing matter and damp soils.
 The heterotrophic naked foraminiferan can feed on microbes as well has larger organisms and is able to be sustained in culture by supplemented nutrients such as wheat germ and oats.
-The large, multinucleate foraminferan is characteristic for its lack of test and named for the network of connecting pseudopodia surrounding its central body mass.
+The large, multinucleate foraminiferan is characteristic for its lack of test and named for the network of connecting pseudopodia surrounding its central body mass.
 The organism has unique bidirectional cytoplasmic streaming throughout the anastomosing pseudopodia that is some of the fastest reported organelle transport observed.
 Reticulomyxa was first described in 1949 and is commonly used as a model organism for the unique transport of organelles throughout the cytoplasm of pseudopodia by cytoskeletal mechanisms.
 Only asexual reproduction of this genus has been observed in culture, but the genome possesses genes related to meiosis suggesting it is capable of sexually reproductive life stages.

-History and Etymology
+History and etymology

 In 1937 Reticulomyxa was isolated from a slime mold culture and observed in culture for twelve years before being officially described.
 It was continued to be found in damp environments in that area.
 This organism was initially cultured in semi aquatic conditions on damp blotting paper and in dishes of freshwater.
 From this original isolation, samples were cultivated and observed before R. filosa was first described by Ruth Nauss in 1949 and named for its network of filose pseudopodia.
 Since this initial description, Reticulomyxa has been isolated from various freshwater environments as well as terrestrially.

 The lack of test seen in Reticulomyxa is important for the history of foraminferans.
 Fossils of tests have been recorded from marine environments but any potentially unknown naked foraminferans would not be identified this way.
 The existence of Reticulomyxa is important because it suggests that there are potentially unstudied naked foraminiferans in marine ecosystems that have not been identified due to their lack of fossils.
 The organism has been used as a model system in studies of cytoskeletal transport due to the unique fast bidirectional cytoplasmic streaming in network of pseudopodia and on the cell body surface.